Denise Clark, BSN, MHA, RNChief Nursing Officer

 In her new role as CNO, she looks forward to exploring the opportunities that a Critical Access Hospital designation would bring to Holy Cross.
 She is also eager to help Holy Cross become an Acute Stroke Certified Facility (ASC), so we can take care of stroke patients right here at home.
 She is also directing her leadership towards helping Holy Cross become a designated level four trauma center and developing a formal ICU unit here at HCHC to provide critical care for patients and community members.

 At home, Denise has two dogs: Jefferson and Riley, and two cats: Boots and Zoe.
 She enjoys hiking, snow mobile riding, ATV riding and Horseback riding.
 She is the proud mom of two daughters.
 Her eldest daughter is Kristin who is a Registered Dietician and Director of Nutritional Services.
 Her youngest daughter is Michayla who is a registered Nurse.
 Both daughters are married.
-As for her hobby, Denise Clark is interested in learning the art of dog mushing.
-She began learning and training in dog mushing when she moved from Wyoming and looks forward to continue learning and training here in New Mexico.
+As for her hobby, Denise Clark is interested in learning the art of dog mushing and is looking forward to learning and training here in New Mexico.